Top 10 Tim McGraw Songs

 'It’s Your Love' (with Faith Hill)

 When Tim McGraw and Faith Hill married in 1996, country music fans were finally happy to have another ‘first couple’ in the genre.
-There hadn’t been such a powerhouse duo since George Jones and Tammy Wynette.
-Fortunately, McGraw and Hill had a much better public relationship, coupled with hit duets like ‘It’s Your Love’ that reflected that happy union.
+There hadn’t been such a powerhouse duo since George Jones and Tammy Wynette!
+Fortunately, McGraw and Hill have seen a much better public relationship, coupled with hit duets like ‘It’s Your Love’ that reflect that happy union.

 'Don’t Take the Girl'

 In 1994, Tim McGraw released the follow-up to his breakthrough hit ‘Indian Outlaw.’
-‘Don’t Take the Girl’ embraced the story song category, which has always been an integral part of the country music genre.
-Listeners were drawn to the tale of little Johnny learning how to fish, falling in love, and bravely facing a tragedy that tested his faith.
+‘Don’t Take the Girl’ embraced the story song category, which has always been an integral part of country music.
+Listeners were drawn to the tale of little Johnny learning how to fish, falling in love and bravely facing a tragedy that tested his faith.
 ‘Don’t Take the Girl’ is a must-have on our list of the best Tim McGraw songs.

 'Live Like You Were Dying'

-10 years after Tim McGraw’s first Top 10 hit, the singer proved that he could still deliver.
-Although the song was not written by McGraw, it is associated with his father, Tug McGraw, who was hospitalized with a brain tumor in 2003.
-Tug died January 5, 2004 while the song tailor-made for the scenario rose to No. 1 six months later -- June 5, 2004.
+Ten years after Tim McGraw’s first Top 10 hit, the singer proved that he could still deliver.
+Although the song was not written by the country star, it is associated with his father, Tug McGraw, who was hospitalized with a brain tumor in 2003.
+Tug died January 5, 2004 while the song tailor-made for the scenario rose to No. 1 six months later, on June 5, 2004.
 Packed with lyrics to live by, this song earned both a Grammy and a CMA Award for Song of the Year.
 Its power is what makes it our No. 1 pick for the Top 10 Tim McGraw Songs list.